shipwreckdev/starchart-web/README.md

 Under the hood, `boto3` is used to identify qualifying instances in AWS. `python-nmap` is used to facilitate scans.

+**Be sure** to change the password to the `starchart` user or delete it outright and create your own users before running this anywhere!
+We generate a default username/password of `starchart/starchart` for initial setup.

+Don't run this anywhere until you change this!

 ## Requirements

 * `python3`